 Organizational Budget (Question #23) Organizational or Operating Budget is organizational/operating budget is a planning document used to predict expenses and allocate resources for your organization.
 It details both the costs that your organization will incur as well as the revenue you expect to receive over a set period of time.
 This is your organization's current or larger annual budget, typically separate from the Project Budget that seeks SBGP support.
 If you have a fiscal sponsor, please provide both the fiscal sponsor's organization budget and the mission-based organization's organizational operating budget.
 Project Narrative (Question #29) Please answer ALL 3 questions within your narrative: A) Describe the project that you are asking SBGP to fund, B) High quality outcomes the project will accomplish, C) Plan to measure the impact of the project, D) Additional narrative elements for capital requests only.
-Project Budget AND Budget Narrative (Question #30) Provide a line item Budget AND Budget Narrative for the Proposed Project that you are asking SBGP to fund.
-Financial statements for the past two completed years or 990 tax return (Optional) Question #38) If applicant does not have audited financial statements, provide both financial statement and a copy of the organization's most recent IRS Form 990 tax return.
+Project Budget AND Budget Narrative (Question #30) Provide a line-item Budget AND Budget Narrative for the Proposed Project that you are asking SBGP to fund.
+Financial statements for the past two completed years or 990 tax return (Optional) Question #37) If applicant does not have audited financial statements, provide both financial statement and a copy of the organization's most recent IRS Form 990 tax return.
 Explain any significant changes in the budget (percent increase or decrease) that may have occurred.
-Board of Directors (Question #39) List board members, responsibilities and affiliations.
+Board of Directors (Question #38) List board members, responsibilities and affiliations.
 Describe the board's financial support of the organization.
-Letter(s) of Support (Question #40) A letter of support is required from your local community/neighborhood association.
-If additional neighborhoods benefit from the project, they must also provide support letters.
-Optional letters may come from local religious organizations, businesses, or other informal local groups who support the project.
+Letter(s) of Support (Question #40) A letter of support is required from a community/neighborhood association that is based within SBGP' neighborhoods and has a legal address listed OR a 501c3 nonprofit that is based within SBGP' neighborhoods and has a legal address listed within the SBGP neighborhoods where you will carry out your Project.
 Letter(s) of Commitment (Optional) (Question #41) Letters of Commitment specifically describe how or what your project partners will contribute to your project.
 A partner is any other nonprofit, service provider, or business that has formally committed to implementing the project with you.
 This commitment should also be noted in Project Narrative, Project Budget and you must upload a commitment letter from each partner.